htrgouvea/research/index.md

 electrical outlet and that's why try to hack everything!
 And for this reason my searches is about information security.

-In my [Github](https://github.com/GouveaHeitor) you can see some of the code i write during my searches.
+On my [Github](https://github.com/GouveaHeitor) you can see some of the code i write during my searches.

 ## Projects